benschiller/cts-x402-aws/README.md

-# CryptoTwitter.Space x402 Bedrock Agent
+# CryptoTwitter.Space x402 Amazon Bedrock Agent

 ## 🚀 Agents in Action Hackathon Entry

-**CryptoTwitter.Space x402 Bedrock Agent** is an entry for the "Agents in Action" hackathon, showcasing the power of autonomous, on-chain commerce using **x402pay and CDP Wallet** with integrated **Amazon Bedrock, Nova Pro, App Runner, and Lambda**.
+**CryptoTwitter.Space x402 Amazon Bedrock Agent** is an entry for the "Agents in Action" hackathon, showcasing the power of autonomous, on-chain commerce using **x402pay and CDP Wallet** with integrated **Amazon Bedrock, Nova Pro, App Runner, and Lambda**.

 ## ✨ Project Overview